 Toyota bus / truck.

-up and take down your own tent, and however there will be a camp assistant to
+put up and take down your own tent, however there will be a camp assistant

-specified, all safaris will be conducted in English.
+otherwise specified, all safaris will be conducted in English

 1. All transport